Trust & security

 Tenant isolation

-Row-Level Security (RLS) is enforced at the database layer on every tenant-owned table.
-The application role can't bypass it.
-Cross-tenant data access is structurally impossible.
-That's enforced at the database layer; it can't be undone by an application-level mistake.
+Row-Level Security is enforced at the database layer on every tenant-owned table; the application role can’t bypass it.
+Cross-tenant access is structurally impossible.

 -